awslabs/harmonix/website/docs/techdocs/permission.md

 With the groups defined, we can now review and modify the policy decision code to return authorization results to Backstage plugins.

-## Restricting access to OPA audit logs
+## Restricting access to Harmonix audit logs

-OPA on AWS provides an example permission to control access to OPA application audit logs using the `readOpaAppAuditPermission` permission definition (defined in the `@aws/plugin-aws-apps-common-for-backstage` plugin).
+Harmonix on AWS provides an example permission to control access to OPA application audit logs using the `readOpaAppAuditPermission` permission definition (defined in the `@aws/plugin-aws-apps-common-for-backstage` plugin).
 The code below is part of the `OpaSamplePermissionPolicy.ts` permission policy.

-Additional permissions for OPA on AWS APIs may be provided in the future.
-If there is a specific permission required,  [open an issue](https://github.com/awslabs/app-development-for-backstage-io-on-aws/issues) or [submit a pull request](https://github.com/awslabs/app-development-for-backstage-io-on-aws/pulls) for support.
+Additional permissions for Harmonix on AWS APIs may be provided in the future.
+If there is a specific permission required,  [open an issue](https://github.com/awslabs/harmonix/issues) or [submit a pull request](https://github.com/awslabs/harmonix/pulls) for support.

 ```ts title="backstage/packages/backend/src/plugins/OpaSamplePermissionPolicy.ts"
 ...